Autism vs. ADHD: Differences & Similarities You Should Know

 Many people with autism also have sensory sensitivities, meaning they may be easily overwhelmed by loud noises or bright lights.

 While the exact causes of autism are still being studied, research suggests that both genetic and environmental factors play a role.
 There is no known cure for autism, but early intervention and therapy can help individuals with autism learn important skills and improve their quality of life.
+Learn more about autism and ADHD in this guide.

 What Is ADHD?